Goalball, a sport designed for Blind athletes, has become Towson University’s latest club sport

 “To play side-by-side with visually impaired and sighted athletes not only benefits Muhammad and Tim, but hopefully demonstrates how sports can bring people together,” Mescall said.

-This story is one of several related to President Kim Schatzel's priorities for Towson University: Creating a More Diverse and Inclusive Campus and supporting ableness at TU.
+This story is one of several related to President Kim Schatzel's priorities for Towson University: Creating a More Diverse and Inclusive Campus.